jch/jch.github.io/src/2016-01-14-how-to-have-effective-one-on-ones.md

 interactions.
 Over time, we build up our trust in each other, and become more effective in our day to day work.
 We get a better sense of the other person's communication styles, and also what they're looking for.

+## Better one on ones

+It's easy to take one on ones for granted.
+But with some attention and care, effective one on ones are a great tool for your career.
+Agendas and notes keeps everyone focused, while review and follow up prevents things from being forgotten or neglected.
+Over time, these meetings become an open and safe place to talk about long term goals.